CiscoISE/terraform-provider-ciscoise/docs/resources/filter_policy.md

 subcategory: ""
 description: |-
   It manages create, read, update and delete operations on FilterPolicy.
-  This resource allows the client to update a filter policy.
-    This resource deletes a filter policy.
-    This resource creates a filter policy.
+  This resource allows the client to update a filter policy.This resource deletes a filter policy.This resource creates a filter policy.
 ---

 # ciscoise_filter_policy (Resource)

 It manages create, read, update and delete operations on FilterPolicy.

-  This resource allows the client to update a filter policy.
+  - This resource allows the client to update a filter policy.
-  This resource deletes a filter policy.
+  - This resource deletes a filter policy.
-  This resource creates a filter policy.
+  - This resource creates a filter policy.

 ## Example Usage